 Effects on climate

-Scotland’s soils contain large amounts of carbon (more than 3000 million tonnes) – that is more than half of the UK’s soil carbon store and 60 times more than Scotland’s vegetation.
+Scotland’s soils contain more than 3000 million tonnes of carbon - that is more than half of the UK’s soil carbon store and 60 times more than Scotland’s vegetation.
 If we lost just 1% of our soil carbon as carbon dioxide, we would triple our annual greenhouse gas emissions.

 Scotland’s agricultural soils are the main source of the greenhouse gas nitrous oxide in Scotland, contributing 79% to our total nitrous oxide emissions in 2014.